Audition information for the 2020-2021 Season

 THANK YOU FOR YOUR INTEREST IN AUDITIONING FOR THE NORWALK YOUTH SYMPHONY.

-There is a $35 non-refundable registration fee, which is paid when you register online.
-Tuition and other fees totals for the 2019/20 season are as follows:
+There is a $30 non-refundable registration fee, which is paid when you register online with Acceptd.
+Returning NYS musicians will receive a $30 credit on their Fall Tuition Invoice.
+Tuition and other fees totals for the 2020/21 season have been adjusted for the Fall, September through December, virtual programs.

 NYS offers financial aid and merit scholarships to those that qualify.
 Detailed information on our tuition, fees, financial aid, and merit scholarships can be viewed here.